Skip to main content

 “Even with the rise in the amount of counselors graduating, that won’t come anywhere near meeting the need,” Dougherty said.* “The students who are choosing to get into the field now have made a good decision.”

-Discover more about SNHU’s master's degree in counseling: Find out what courses you'll take, skills you’ll learn and how to request information about the program.
+Discover more about SNHU’s bachelor's in psychology.
+Find out what courses you'll take, skills you’ll learn and how to request information about the program.

 *Cited job growth projections may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.
 Actual salaries and/or earning potential may be the result of a combination of factors including, but not limited to: years of experience, industry of employment, geographic location, and worker skill.